fredyw/godocext/README.md

 godocext
 ========

-A small tool written in Go to do a global search for the whole Go API
+A small tool written in Go to do a global search of the whole Go API

 How to build
 ------------